-Dionys jolted awake instantly, his spear coming up in a trained defensive motion.
+Dionys jolted awake instantly, his spear coming up in a trained motion.
 He lowered it just as quickly when he recognized Odrian.

 “Stealing children now, are we?” he muttered, voice rough with sleep.
-He was already pushing himself upright, grabbing his waterskin.
+He was already pushing himself upright, grabbing a waterskin.
 He handed it to Alessia without hesitation, then turned to rummage for a clean cloth.

-A faint whimper escaped the child, and then she was still again.
+A faint whimper escaped the child.

 Alessia reached into her satchel and pulled a threadbare rag doll from the mess of rocks.
 She placed it in Stella’s now-still hands.

-Dionys pulled a small clay jar from the chest nearest him then tossed it to Odrian.
+Dionys pulled a small clay jar from the chest nearest him and tossed it to Odrian.
 “Willow bark, chamomile, poppy sap, and honey.
 Mix it with watered wine.
 Should break the fever fast, if she can keep it down.”

 “Fever started a little over a day ago.
-Before that, she was coughing—but she usually gets coughs this time of year, when the air changes.”
+Before that, she was coughing, but she usually gets coughs this time of year, when the air changes.”

 His head snapped up, gaze sharpened to a blade’s edge.